kyma-project/community/concepts/observability-strategy/configurable-tracing/03-tracing-pocs.md

 You can use the module-manager wrapper indirectly (declarative library) by implementing the manifest reconciler interface.
 On the other hand, this approach is preferable when installing and uninstalling charts.
 It is viable for creating a thin operator layer on top of the third-party open-source components, for example, monitoring stack.

 #### Deployment by code:
-Creating, updating and deleting collector resources may also be done in plain code.
-As many community examples like the operators of grafana, jaeger, prometheus, elastic search and argocd are showing, this approach is widely accepted and offers some advantages:
+Creating, updating, and deleting the collector resources may also be done in plain code.
+As you can see in many community examples, like the operators in Grafana, Jaeger, Prometheus, Elasticsearch, and Argo CD, this approach is widely accepted and offers many advantages:
 * Predictable resource names, labels and annotations
 * Easy resource ownership management
 * Testability